 Skip to Content

-But I suppressed those interests for years.
-Instead, I received a Ph.D. in sociology, raised two daughters, and worked as a writer, author, speaker, organizational leader, event planner and wedding officiant.
+I have always loved color.
+What was more exciting than opening a new box of Crayola crayons on the first day of school?
+But rather than pursuing an interest in art, I received a Ph.D. in sociology, raised two daughters, and worked as a writer, author, speaker, organizational leader, event planner, and wedding officiant.

-Studio Location Specifics
+Studio Location Details and Accessibility

 My home-based studio is surrounded by beautiful woods and is located in Danby, one mile off of 96B.

-There is a flight of stairs
+There is a flight of stairs.

 Back to top